-DetroitTM cautions that the indiscriminate rebuilding of precision components, without the benefit of specifications, specialized equipment, and knowledge of the electronic operating system, will jeopardize performance or lead to more serious problems, and can take the engine outside of compliance with emission standards.
+DetroitTM cautions that the indiscriminate rebuilding of precision components, without the benefit of specifications, specialized equipment, and knowledge of the electronic operating system, will jeopardize performance or lead to more serious problems, and can take the engine outside of compliance with U.S. EPA or CARB emissions standards.

-There are several other components in an engine, including but not limited to the turbocharger, camshaft, piston, diesel exhaust fluid pump, which are specifically designed and manufactured to exacting standards for emissions compliance.
-It is important that these components, if replaced, modified or substituted, can be verified thus ensuring that the engine remains in compliance with emissions standards.
-The use of inadequately engineered, manufactured or tested components in the repair or rebuild of the engine may be in violation of federal regulations.
+There are several other components in an engine, such as turbocharger, camshaft, piston, which are specifically designed and manufactured to exacting standards for emissions compliance.
+It is important that these components, if replaced, modified or substituted, can be verified to ensure that the engine remains in compliance with emissions standards.
+The use of inadequately engineered, manufactured or tested components in repair or rebuild of the engine may be in violation of the federal Clean Air Act and applicable U.S. EPA or CARB regulations.

 Furthermore, modern engines exhibit operating parameters which require the use of proper fluids, such as fuel, coolant and lubricating oil, to maintain long engine life.
-The use of fluids that do not meet DetroitTM specifications may result in premature wear or engine failure.
+The use of fluids that do not meet $Detroit^{TM}$ specifications may result in premature wear or engine failure.